 By the closure of Baltic TRAM project, a more nuanced discussion clarifying the scale and cost of different types of measurement services requested by various types of clients will be organised.
-From this, a more elaborate outline will be produced which will cover the range of services offered within each of the three categories and the associated beneficiaries.
+As a result, a more elaborate outline will be produced about the range of services offered within each of the three categories and the associated beneficiaries.